shajunxing/tore/README.md

 (New) A function which format is "foo(username, password)". tore.web.authenticated decorator will get user name and password from HTTP basic authentication and try to call this function.
 If this function exists and the return value is False, An 401 error will be raised, or the user name will be set as "current_user".
 Default is None.

+#### unauthenticated_response_file

+(New) An html file which content will be sent back while 401 error occured.
+File path may be absolute or relative to root_dir.
+Defalut is None and the 401 response will be "Unauthenticated".

 #### authorization

 (New) A function which format is "foo(username, path)". tore.web.authorized decorator will call this function using current user name and request url.
 If this function exists and the return value is False, An 403 error will be raised.
 Default is None.

+#### unauthorized_response_file

+(New) An html file which content will be sent back while 403 error occured.
+File path may be absolute or relative to root_dir.
+Defalut is None and the 401 response will be "Unauthorized".

 #### messaging_tcp_port